-You must provide a way for your customers to dispose of their old household electrical and electronic equipment when you sell them the same goods new.
+You must provide a way for your customers to dispose of their old household electrical and electronic equipment when you sell them a new version of the same item.

 - set up an alternative, free take back service

 If you don’t have your own take back service, you must join the Distributor Takeback Scheme (DTS).